somehibs/drugcord/README.md

 # drugcord
-offical tripsit discord bot for drug information
+discord bot for drug information.

+uses tripsit's tripbot api at a rate of no sooner than the next request or 60s, whichever is longer